 If it is a custody and/or support modification consultation, then please also bring prior court orders and key pleadings from those cases, such as any parenting plans, settlement agreements, and/or child support worksheets.

 If you have been served, then please bring all pleadings that you were provided and be prepared to tell us when and how you were served, which is important in determining response deadlines.

 Please come with a list of questions or concerns about your situation.
 We are here to help you and make you feel comfortable with the process.
 That being said, every case is different and what you find on the internet may not be applicable to your case for a variety of reasons that we will explore during the consultation.

 Finally, you can expect the appointment to last approximately an hour, though it can last longer with complex issues.
 You will experience the patience and understanding of our experienced attorneys during your consultation.
-Please contact us at 770-796-4000 or schedule a consultation through our website.
+Please contact us at 770-796-4000 or visit our website at www.marplerubin.com to schedule a consultation.